 To help you choose the best filter for well water, I have ranked the seven best water filters for well water after testing and reviewing them for six whole months!
 My research will definitely help you make the right investment.

 Let’s get into it.

-The SpringWell WS1 model offers a flow rate of 12 GPM and a water capacity of 100,000 gallons, which is perfect for a small to medium house with one to four bathrooms.
+For starters, it offers a flow rate of 12 gallons per minute (GPM) and a water capacity of 100,000 gallons, which is perfect for a small to medium house with one to four bathrooms.
 If you need a higher flow rate to service a bigger house, upgrades are available.